Ada Hegerberg: Lyon

 On 5 October 2021, Hegerberg made her Lyon comeback after 21 months on the sideline, playing the final 12 minutes in Lyon's 3–0 win over BK Häcken in the opening match of the UEFA Champions League group stage.
 She scored her first goals post-injury on 14 November 2021, with a brace against arch-rival Paris Saint-Germain, in one of the biggest games in women's football.

 In April 2022, she was instrumental in the qualification of her team to the final of the Champions League, being credited with an assist in a 3–2 victory at home against Paris Saint-Germain, and scoring the opening goal in a 2–1 win away, in a national record 43,000 fans at the Parc des Princes.
 In the final, she scored a goal and had an assist in a 3–1 win over Barcelona, to win her sixth title in the competition.

+On 17 April 2024, Hegerberg extended her contract with Lyon until the summer of 2027.

 International career

+Youth

-At the age of 15, Hegerberg was on team Norway under-19 that played at the 2011 UEFA Women's U-19 Championship.
+At the age of 15, Hegerberg was on team Norway under-19 that played at the 2011 UEFA U-19 Championship.
 She was also included in the squad for the final tournament, where Norway reached the final.
-Hegerberg was on team Norway that played at 2012 FIFA U-20 Women's World Cup into the quarter-final.
+Hegerberg was a member of the Norwegian team that reached the quarter-finals at the 2012 FIFA U-20 World Cup.
 She and Andrine scored the goals in a 2–1 win over Canada in the group stage.

+Senior

 She made her senior debut for Norway as a substitute in a 3–1 defeat to Northern Ireland in Lurgan on 19 November 2011.

-Hegerberg made her championship debut on team Norway that played at the 2013 UEFA Women's Championship; a 1–1 draw with Iceland on 11 July 2013.
+Hegerberg made her championship debut on team Norway that played at the 2013 UEFA European Championship; a 1–1 draw with Iceland on 11 July 2013.
 She scored her first goal in the tournament as Spain were defeated 3–1 in the quarter-final and played the entire 90 minutes as Norway lost the final 1–0 to Germany.

-Hegerberg was on team Norway at the 2015 FIFA Women's World Cup.
+Hegerberg was on team Norway at the 2015 World Cup.
 She scored three goals in three group stage games, highlighted by a two-goal performance in Norway 3–1 over Ivory Coast.
 Hegerberg was nominated for the Best Young Player Award for her efforts.

 In January 2016, Hegerberg was awarded the 2015 Norwegian Gold Ball, given to the best footballer in Norway.
 The previous time it was awarded to a woman was 20 years earlier.